 CI/CD turns an AI-assisted change into an executable path.
 A pull request can trigger tests, build scripts, package managers, deployment jobs, cloud commands, and release automation.
-The security job is to know which agent-assisted paths can reach those systems and where approval is required before the path runs.
+The control question is which agent-assisted paths can reach those systems and where approval is required before the path runs.

 CI/CD surfaces to map